Noak Bridge

-Noak Bridge is a housing estate and civil parish on the northern edge of Basildon in the Borough of Basildon, Essex.
+Noak Bridge is a housing estate and civil parish on the northern edge of Basildon in the Borough of Basildon in Essex, England.
+At the 2021 census the parish had a population of 2,813.

 The estate takes its name from the bridge over the River Crouch at the foot of nearby Noak Hill.
 Prior to its development most of the area was secondary woodland that had developed on the site of previous plotlands known as 'Central Park'.
 The continued use of South African street names in part of the area reflects the street names in the previous development.

 When people first moved into Noak Bridge the area was often popularly referred to as 'Wash Road', or the 'Wash Road Estate' after the road on its northern boundary, which in turn took its name from the 'wash' or ford that has now been replaced by a bridge just before the road's junction with Harding Elms Road.

 Part of that secondary woodland survives as Noak Bridge Nature Reserve.